mspbannister/ud120-projects/final_project/P5_submission.md

 w/out 'from_poi_to_this_person': Accuracy: 0.80707, Precision: 0.29960, Recall: 0.26200
 ```

-While ```'from_poi_to_this_person'``` may not be as important as the other three features, it clearly improves the accuracy of the classifier, so I chose to retain all four features in my final analysis.
+While ```'from_poi_to_this_person'``` may not be as important as the other three features, it seems to improve the accuracy of the classifier, so I chose to retain all four features in my final analysis.

 ## Algorithm selection and tuning

 *What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?*

-I tried three different classification algorithms: Naïve Bayes (“NB”), decision trees (“DT”) and random forest (“RF”).
+I tried three different classification algorithms: Naïve Bayes (“NB”), decision tree (“DT”) and random forest (“RF”).
 None of these algorithms require feature scaling, so I used the original data values.
 Using each classifier’s default parameter settings, I observed the following performance using the ```'tester.py'``` script:
 ```
 NB: Accuracy: 0.85507, Precision: 0.48488, Recall: 0.23250
 DT: Accuracy: 0.81564, Precision: 0.32677, Recall: 0.27400
 RF: Accuracy: 0.84429, Precision: 0.40405, Recall: 0.18950
 ```